thehabes/GeoreferencePrototype/allmaps-reviews/dec-2024-annotation-review.md

 }
 ```

+### `transformation` property
-Noting that none of the Annotations reviewed contained a `transformation` property
+Noting that none of the Annotations reviewed contained a `transformation` property.
+This may have been intentional, just noting it.
 ```
 "transformation": {
  "type": "polynomial",